-Funding investment for Early Childhood Provider "Scholarships and Bonuses" was reported in the State of Nebraska FY 2019-20 and FY 2020-21 Biennial Budget.xxiv Funds were appropriated for scholarships and for bonuses.
-Unlike the information reported for FY 2017, there is no indication of a proportion of the funds allocated for administrative purposes.
+Funding investment for Early Childhood Provider "Scholarships and Bonuses" was reported in the State of Nebraska FY 2021-2022 and FY 2022-2023 Biennial Budget, August 2021 (page 53).

-Provider Scholarships and Bonuses = Appropriation for Scholarships + Appropriation for Bonuses \$162,240 = \$96,000 + \$66,240
+Provider Scholarships and Bonuses = Appropriation for Scholarships + Appropriation for Bonuses \$169,000 = \$100,000 + \$69,000

-Incentive bonuses and a limited number of scholarships are available to Nebraska early childhood providers seeking to improve the quality of the early learning experiences they provide to young children.
+Incentive bonuses and a limited number of scholarships are available to Nebraska early childhood providers seeking to improve the quality of the early learning experiences they offer young children.
 Incentive bonuses are offered through Step Up to Quality, jointly administered by the Nebraska Department of Health and Human Services and the Nebraska Department of Education.
-Providers must meet minimal quality standards in order to qualify.
+Providers must meet minimal quality standards to qualify.
 In addition, some scholarships are awarded by the Nebraska Association for the Education of Young Children to early care and education professionals completing coursework at a local college toward a degree in early childhood education.